jfinstrom/helloworld/README.md

 helloworld
 ==========

-FreePBX Hello World with BMO for 12+
+FreePBX Hello World with BMO for 13+ though a lot of this will probably work on 12+

 Status
 ==========
-This is not a complete or working example.
-Consider this a scratchpad as I work it out.
-Final version will be availible from the FreePBX git once I have a base working example
+This installs and shows a couple pages but doesn't do much else yet

 Scope
 ==========